isaacharrisholt/supawright/README.md

 The `generators` object is a record of Postgres types to functions that return a value of that type.
 The harness will use these functions to generate fake data for any columns that are not nullable and do not have a default value.

+If you're using user defined types, specify the `USER-DEFINED` type name in the `generators` object.
+This will be used for enums, for example.

 The `overrides` object is a record of schema names to a record of table names to functions that return a record of column names to values.
 The harness will